ROVI-org/battery-data-toolkit/docs/schemas.rst

 .. note:: TODO: Render the schemas into an easier-to-read format

-Feel free to add your own fields to any part fo the schema.
+Feel free to add fields to any part of the schema.
 The schema is a continual work in progress and the battery-data-toolkit will store your new fields.
 Consider adding `an Issue <https://github.com/ROVI-org/battery-data-toolkit/issues>`_ to our GitHub